-If you’re doing it right, the entire hiring process actually starts long before you need to hire someone (more on that at the end of this article).
+If you’re doing it right, the entire hiring process actually starts long before you need to hire someone.

-But let’s say you are ready to hire right now, how do you find and choose the best candidate, get them trained in the most efficient way, and fill their treatment schedule as quickly as possible?
+But let’s say you are ready to hire right now.
+How do you find and choose the best candidate, train them in the most efficient way, and fill their treatment schedule as quickly as possible?
 Read below or watch this video to learn how I set up systems to automatically weed out bad candidates, automate much of a new hire’s training, and hype them up to your client-base to quickly fill their treatment schedule.

-[Note: This video was in response to questions from one of my Cash-Based Practice Mastermind members who is starting the hiring process.
+[Note: I made this video in response to questions from one of my Cash-Based Practice Mastermind members who is starting the hiring process.
 I make a ton of videos like this to answer member questions if it’s more than a couple days till our next live weekly Q&A call.
-If you like the idea of having a direct line to me to ask any questions you have and get my guidance as you start or grow your private practice, click here to check the details of our incredibly supportive and interactive group of amazing practitioners becoming amazing business owners].
+Do you like the idea of having a direct line to ask me questions and get my guidance as you start or grow your private practice?
+Click here to check the details of our incredibly supportive group of cash practitioners becoming amazing business owners].

 1. Automatically Weed Out Candidates Who Don’t Follow Directions

-First, set up a system where those who don’t pay attention to detail and follow specific directions are automatically weeded out BEFORE you’ve had to take time to look at their resume or interview them.
+First, set up a system that weeds out those who don’t pay attention to detail.
+Candidates who don’t follow specific directions should be automatically weeded out BEFORE you even take time to look at their resume.

 This can be done easily and for free using Gmail filters and Google questionnaires.
-The details of which are beyond the scope of this blog post, but will be a part of my Automated Private Practice Hiring System… Available at some point soon.
+The details of which are beyond the scope of this blog post.
+However, they will be a part of my Automated Private Practice Hiring System, which will be available at some point soon.